2025 Marine Battery Sizes: Optimal Choices

 Assessing Your Boat’s Power Needs

 The first step in choosing a marine battery is to evaluate what you need it to do.
-Do you need a battery just to start the boat and power a few basic items, or do you have a range of electronics and appliances that require power?
+Do you need a battery to start the boat and power a few essential items, or do you have a range of electronics and appliances that require power?
 The answer to this question will guide your choice.

 One Battery or Two?